BMS109 - Laboratory Skills in Biomedical Science Theme

 - Common pitfalls in the preparation and delivery of written and oral scientific presentations.

-The module is taught with a combination of traditional practicals, review sessions and tutorials, together with limited web-based support.
-Each practical will last in the order of 3 hours; each review session and tutorial up to 1 hour.
+The module is taught with a combination of traditional practical classes, review sessions and tutorials, together with limited web-based support.
+Each practical will last in the order of 3 hours; each review session and tutorial up to 2 hours.

 See the BMS109 page for information on assessments.